docsforadobe/premiere-scripting-guide/README.md

 # README #

-This is a starter repo for the Premiere Scripting Guide.
+This is a repo for the Premiere Scripting Guide.
 Things to note:

 - `./index.html` is the main Table of Contents, and the root of the site.
 I've left in entries from the JS Tools Guide for reference on structure.
 - `./1 - Introduction/`